What a Fool Believes: Other versions by Loggins and McDonald or the Doobie Brothers

-Matt Bianco version
+A version featuring Sara Evans is included on the Doobie Brothers' album Southbound (2014).

+Cover versions

+In 1980, the song was covered by Aretha Franklin for her album Aretha.
+This version hit number 46 on the UK pop chart.

-British band Matt Bianco released their version of "What a Fool Believes" as a single in 1991.
-It is from their fourth album Samba in Your Casa.
-The single reached No. 23 on the Irish Singles Chart in early 1992.
+The British band Matt Bianco released a cover of "What a Fool Believes" on their fourth album Samba in Your Casa in 1991.
+The song served as the album's final single, and reached number 23 on the Irish Singles Chart in early 1992.